SAP/cloud-sdk-ios-fiori-ar/README.md

 # Examples

 Functionality can be further explored with a demo app which is already part of this package (`Apps/Examples/Examples.xcodeproj`).
+See its [README](./Apps/Examples/README.md) for further information.